 Ample resources will be on call to support each and every climber, not just the first team or fittest members.
 Remember, this is an expedition led by guides who have already climbed Everest and whose job it is to look after your interests.
 This should not be confused with a "professionally led" expedition where often you may be buying a place in a team with fewer support services and led by climbers who are attempting the summit primarily for themselves.
 There are also “Sherpa led” expeditions where you are placed in the hands of a Sherpa for the climb.
 This can seem alluring, especially when some expedition operators will encourage you to join so they can fill their available spaces but too often these are expeditions with over 20 members!
 The Sherpas are not trained in medical techniques and are often reluctant to act effectively in situations requiring urgency.
 This is where the skills and experience of your Western guide become invaluable.
 Too often expedition members learn about the deficiencies of their guides/operators when things begin to go wrong and that is usually too late.

 There is no definite measure for assessing the required skill level to climb Everest.
 We prefer to discuss this on an individual basis.
 However, there are some broad guidelines that can be applied from the outset.

-A successful team member will have been visiting the mountains for at least five seasons and made ascents of peaks up to 18-20,000 ft (5,500 - 6,000 metres).
-It is quite common for members to have previously climbed Mount McKinley in Alaska, Aconcagua in South America and various Mexican volcanoes as training for Everest.
+A successful team member will have been visiting the mountains for at least five seasons and made ascents of peaks up to 5,500-6,000m/18–20,000ft.
+It is quite common for members to have previously climbed Denali in Alaska, Aconcagua in South America and various Mexican volcanoes as training for Everest.

 Prospective climbers should be familiar with crevasse rescue and glacier travel techniques and have a good overall standard of fitness.
 Climbers will ideally have a broad set of climbing skills from basic rock climbing to advanced cramponing on snow and ice and strong rope skills such as rappelling and rope ascending.